easyquery/DotNetSamples/README.md

 ## Sample database
-All sample project includes some sample database.
+All sample projects include some sample database.
 That database is created and initialized automatically on the first start.
-It may take some time (about 1-2 minutes) - so, don't worry.
-Next time the app will be up and ready in a few seconds after launch.
+It may take some time (about 1-2 minutes).So, don't worry - next time the app will be up and ready in a few seconds after launch.

 The sample database is created in your SQL Express LocalDB instance by default.
 To change that you can modify the connection string in `appsettings.json` file in the project's folder.